Moving your IT system to a new location can be very stressful

 NetCare welcomes the opportunity to be involved in the process - either on a fixed price fully outsourced project management/research/activity basis, or on a time and materials basis for parts of it.

 The reality is we’re going to need to be involved at some stage, so perhaps it’s a good idea to make us responsible for it all!
 Make the buck stop with us!
-Our Site Relocation services - including project management, testing, decommissioning, transportation, and re-commissioning - start from $1,590 (plus GST).Get in touch
+Our Site Relocation services start from $1,600 (plus GST) and include: